3 Greek Graces of the British Pre-Raphaelite Art Movement

 Marie had three children with Stillman, who already had another three children from a previous marriage.

-Marie Spartali Stillman died in March 1927 in Ashburn Place in South Kensington, four days beforeher 83rd birthday and was cremated at Brookwood Cemetery, near Woking, Surrey.
-She is interred there with her husband.
+Marie Spartali Stillman died in March 1927 in Ashburn Place, South Kensington, four days before her 83rd birthday.

-Maria Cassavetti Zambaco, daughter of wealthy Greek merchant, Demetrios Cassavetti and femme fatale of the Pre-Raphaelites, sat as a model for artists George Frederick Watts, James McNeill Whistler and Dante Gabriel Rossetti before becoming an artist herself.
+Maria Cassavetti, femme fatale of the Pre-Raphaelites, sat as a model for artists George Frederick Watts, James McNeill Whistler and Dante Gabriel Rossetti before becoming an artist herself.

 Cassavetti studied at the Slade School in London under Alphonse Legros, French painter, etcher, sculptor and medallist and also under Auguste Rodin in Paris.

-In 1860, aged eighteen, she married Dr. Demetrius Zambaco, eleven years her senior and went to live in France.
+In 1860, aged eighteen, Maria Cassavetti married Dr. Demetrius Zambaco and went to live in France.

-They had two children, the marriage, however, was not a success and she moved back to her mother after six years, where, in 1866, she met Sir Edward Coley Burne-Jones (1833 – 1898), 1st Baronet, an English artist and designer, the last of the Pre-Raphaelites, when he was commissioned, by her mother, to paint Maria.
+In 1866 she met Sir Edward Coley Burne-Jones (1833 -1898), 1st Baronet, an English artist and designer, the last of the Pre-Raphaelites, when he was commissioned by her mother to paint Maria.

-As the subject was left to him, he chose Cupid and Psyche.
+As the subject was left to him he chose Cupid and Psyche, the greatest love story in ancient Greece

 Cassavetti repeatedly tried to persuade Burne-Jones to leave his wife but to no avail.